Nolan Gorman Player Props: Cardinals vs. Mets

 Nolan Gorman At The Plate

-- Gorman leads St. Louis with 53 hits, batting .244 this season with 25 extra-base hits.

-- Among the qualifying batters in MLB play, he ranks 107th in batting average, 82nd in on-base percentage, and 22nd in slugging.
+- He ranks 112th in batting average, 95th in on base percentage, and 33rd in slugging among qualified hitters in baseball.

-- Gorman has picked up a hit in 40 of 64 games this season, with multiple hits 10 times.
+- Looking at the 65 games he has played this season, he's homered in 13 of them (20.0%), and in 6% of his trips to the plate.

-- Gorman has an RBI in 24 of 64 games this year, with multiple RBI in 12 of them.
+- Gorman has driven in a run in 24 games this year (36.9%), including 12 games with more than one RBI (18.5%).
 He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.